 Conversations during Fika

 There’s a strong relationship between an organization’s knowledge footprint and their environmental footprint.
 In this case, there’s a negative correlation: the larger the knowledge footprint, the lower the environmental footprint.
-For us at SPREAD, the goal with our applications is to enable customers to leverage their collective engineering intelligence, so they can accelerate development cycles, eliminate millions in inefficiencies, and reduce their environmental footprint at scale.
+For us at SPREAD, the goal with our applications is to enable customers to leverage their collective Engineering Intelligence, so they can accelerate development cycles, eliminate millions in inefficiencies, and reduce their environmental footprint at scale.

 The Swedish King and the IVA delegation were excellent guests, asking thoughtful questions and engaging in meaningful discussion throughout their 90 minutes at SPREAD.
 They asked thoughtful questions about the technical aspects of expanding their knowledge footprint along the three benchmarks from R&D, Production and Aftersales.